Senior scams are too common

 - Don’t pay for a free prize.
 Asking for advance payment to cover taxes is a violation of federal law.

 - Before sending money, ask yourself: What guarantee do I really have that this person will use my money in the manner we agreed upon?

 - Never send money or give out personal information like credit card numbers and expiration dates, bank account numbers, dates of birth, or social security numbers to unfamiliar companies or unknown persons.

-- If you’ve been scammed before, be suspicious of anyone who calls and offers to help you recover your losses for a fee paid in advance.
+- If you’ve been scammed before, be suspicious of anyone who calls and offers to help recover your losses for a fee paid in advance.

 2. Funeral and cemetery fraud

 Someone who is planning a funeral is usually in a vulnerable and emotional state.
 That’s why heartless thieves often target grieving older adults for funeral and cemetery scams.

 How older adults avoid funeral and cemetery fraud:

 - Have a friend or family member with you who can help with difficult decisions.

 - Call and shop around before making a purchase.
 Funeral homes are required to provide detailed price lists over the telephone or in writing.